 Sight: How Blue Light Affects Sleep

-Specifically, blue light from electronic devices and energy-efficient light bulbs may decrease melatonin levels and prevent us from falling asleep quickly.
+Specifically, blue light from electronic devices and energy-efficient light bulbs inhibits melatonin production and prevents us from falling asleep quickly.
 That’s why it’s important to limit the use of phones and other electronic devices close to bedtime.

 WHAT COLOR LIGHT HELPS YOU SLEEP?

-One study found that red light therapy supports melatonin production in the evening and improves sleep quality at night.
-For this reason, red light is a good choice to use during the night if you need to use lights before bedtime or have a child who is afraid of the dark.
+Studies suggest that red light therapy supports melatonin production in the evening and improves sleep quality.
+For this reason, red light is a good choice to use as a night light before bedtime and can be helpful for children afraid of the dark.

 To eliminate light sources in your bedroom, try the following natural or non-toxic products: